CooperNh/LRG_Parser/README.md

 Usage
 -----
-To run the LRG Parser, run the following command within your terminal:
+To run the LRG Parser, navigate to the LRG Parser directory and run the following command within your terminal:

 python xml_lrg_parser.py {input-lrg}.xml